Hexrays/SXSW-2016_Notes/Broad City/readme.md

 ### Saturday, March 12th 9:30am

-"The internet is making everone a Millennial" Abbi echoing the sentiment for Brian Wong and the "connected generation."
+"The internet is making everyone a Millennial" Abbi echoing the sentiment for Brian Wong and the "connected generation."